flexcompute-readthedocs/Flow360Documentation/docs/source/examples/betDiskSteady_caseStudy.rst

    Overview of volume mesh used in BET Disk simulations of XV-15 rotor, successively zooming in from top left->top right->bottom left->bottom right.

-Before the simulation sections, the freestream quantities are shown below because these quantites are useful to setup the non-dimensional variables in case configuration and translate the non-dimensional output variabled into dimensional values.
+The freestream quantities are shown below as these quantities are needed to setup the non-dimensional variables in case configuration and translate the non-dimensional output variables into dimensional values.
 More information on non-dimensionalization in Flow360 can be found at :ref:`nondimensionalization_Flow360`.
 The grid unit :math:`L_{gridUnit}=1\,\text{inch}=0.0254\,\text{meter}` in the above mesh.
 In this case study, the freestream is in sea level standard, shown in :numref:`tab_air_isa`

 .. _tab_air_isa:
 .. csv-table:: Sea-level air properties